juanjo-cabrera/IndoorLocalizationSNN/README.md

 ### Dataset

 This project uses the [COsy Localization Database (Freiburg)](https://www.cas.kth.se/COLD/cold-freiburg.html), which has been divided into training, validation, and test sets.
-Six data augmentation effects are individually applied to the training set.
-The dataset used in this research can be downloaded from: https://drive.google.com/drive/folders/1izX9LsE9f34q3cq2UbUEcneBxfFwPKh9?usp=sharing
+Data augmentation effects are applied to the training set.
+The dataset used in this research can be downloaded from: https://drive.google.com/drive/folders/12E-afxHYv4cLmehXQvadeXviNjmvrfjI?usp=sharing) and the training parameters in config/parameters.yaml as needed.

-### Configuration:
-Adjust the dataset path (dataset_folder) and the training parameters in config/parameters.yaml as needed.

     dataset_folder: '/home/arvc/Juanjo/Datasets/SiameseFriburgo/'